Doctor (title): Thailand

 The usage of Doctor (ดอกเตอร์) or Dr (ดร.) has been borrowed from English.
 It can be seen as a title in academic circles and in the mass media.
 In contrast to other academic titles (Professor, Associate Professor and assistant professor), the use of Doctor as a title has not been recognized by the Royal Institute of Thailand.
 Therefore, this title, in theory, cannot be used officially.
 For example, in court of justice where strictly formal Thai language is used, Dr cannot be mentioned as a person's title.

 The Americas

 Brazil

-The 'doctor' title is used by individuals holding a PhD degree.
-'Doctor' is also used as a deferential title in Brazilian Portuguese.